sdvillal/whatami/README.rst

     print duckedc.what().id()
     # ducked#company="Company#city='Barcelona'#name='Chupa Chups'"#name='salty-lollypops'#quantity=33

-    # Also a function decorator is provided - use with caution
+    # We can also decorate functions and partials - use with caution
     @whatable
     def buy(company, price=2**32, currency='euro'):
         return '%s is now mine for %g %s' % (company.name, price, currency)